gekatateam/neptunus/docs/DATA_MODEL.md

 ## Delivery Control

-You can set a tracker for each event using `SetHook(hook func(payload any), payload any)` method, but only once.
+You can set a tracker for each event using `SetHook(hook func())` method, but only once.
 Tracker creates with duty counter equal `1` at creation stage.
 That counter changes in two cases:
  - it increases when an event is copied or cloned using corresponding method; copied or cloned events shares tracker.
  - it decreases when an event `Done()` method calls.

-When tracker duty counter decreases to zero, tracker will call hook function with passed payload as an argument.
+When tracker duty counter decreases to zero, tracker will call hook function.

-This can typically be used by input plugins that want to monitor event processing and delivery, such as `rabbitmq` or `kafka`, before responding to a client/broker that the message has been accepted.
+Tracker can be used by input plugins that wants to know when event processing done, such as `beats` or `kafka`, before responding to a client/broker that message has been accepted.

-It also means than processors and outputs must call `Done()` method when an event no more needed, delivered or failed after configured attemts.
+This also means than processors and outputs must call `Done()` method when an event no more needed, delivered or failed after configured attempts.